BearWare/TeamTalk5/Documentation/TeamTalk/userinterface.md

 - **Disk quota (KBytes)**
     - The maximum number of KBytes available for file storage in the channel when [uploading files](@ref channelsmenu).
-This field can only be modified if user has *user-right*
+This field can only be modified if user has *User Right*
       [User can create/modify all channels](@ref useraccountsdlg).
 The default *Disk Quota* is set up when
       [configuring the TeamTalk server](@ref teamtalkserver).

 - **Permanent channel (stored on server)**
-    - Only users with *user-right*
+    - Only users with *User Right*
       [User can create/modify all channels](@ref useraccountsdlg) can create permanent channels.
 - **No interruptions (no simultaneous voice transmission)**